Wings (play)

 Wings is a 1978 play by American playwright Arthur Kopit.
 Originating as a radio play, it was later adapted for stage and screen.

 In 1976, Kopit was commissioned to write an original radio play by the NPR drama project Earplay.
-Just prior, his father suffered a debilitating stroke, which inspired Kopit to write the play about the language disorder and psychological perspective of a stroke victim.
+Just prior, his father had suffered a debilitating stroke, which inspired Kopit to write the play about the language disorder and psychological perspective of a stroke victim.
 The female character of the play is an amalgam of two women who were both patients at the rehab center that cared for his father.

 Production history

 The first professional stage production of Wings opened at the Yale Repertory Theatre in New Haven, Connecticut on March 3, 1978, with Constance Cummings as Emily Stilson, and Marianne Owen as Amy.

 The Yale Rep Theatre cast and crew was as follows: